How Much Does It Cost to Install a Propane Furnace in 2025?

 How long does a propane furnace last?

 A propane furnace lasts between 15 and 20 years.
-With regular maintenance, it could last much longer, with some furnaces lasting as long as 50 years.
+With regular maintenance, it could last much longer, with some furnaces lasting up to 50 years.
 As your furnace ages, it may need some basic repairs.
-Some people prefer to replace a furnace rather than do any repairs on it if it’s out of warranty.
+Some people prefer to replace a furnace rather than do any repairs if it’s out of warranty.

 Are propane furnaces efficient?

 Yes, propane furnaces are efficient.
 A low-efficiency furnace has an 80% efficiency rating, and a high-efficiency furnace has a 90% to 99% efficiency rating.
 Your fuel costs will decrease if you upgrade to a high-efficiency furnace.
-Single-stage propane furnaces cost the most to run and are the least efficient, while modulating furnaces are the most efficient, using the least energy, so they cost less to run per hour.
+Single-stage propane furnaces cost the most to run and are the least efficient, while modulating furnaces are the most efficient, so they cost less to run per hour.

 Can you get carbon monoxide poisoning from a propane furnace?

-Potentially yes, propane can give off carbon monoxide when burning.
+Potentially, propane can give off carbon monoxide when burning.
 However, a properly installed propane furnace is safe as it has a venting system to remove potentially harmful gases.
 It should also achieve an "ideal burn" where no carbon monoxide is left over.
 This is why professional installations and regular inspections are vital.
+As with any home appliance, keeping a carbon monoxide detector in your home is always a good idea.

 Does a propane furnace need a chimney?

-Yes, a propane furnace needs a chimney or other venting system to vent the exhaust adequately.
-This process removes potentially harmful gases from the furnace and prevents them from being released into your home via the ducts.
-If you don't have or want a standard chimney, you may be able to vent your furnace horizontally through a wall.
+A propane furnace needs a chimney or other venting system to adequately vent the exhaust.
+This process removes potentially harmful gases from the furnace and prevents them from being released into your home.
+If you don't have or want a standard chimney, you can vent your furnace horizontally through a wall.